worldwide-asset-exchange/item-creation-management/IItemSubmission/refill.md

 ## Refill

 Refill items from a previously approved submission.
-Items will be generated into the submission owner inventory, and from there, they can be moved away using WAX Trade API's.
+Items will be generated into the submission owner WAX Trade Inventory and, from there, they can be sent to another user using the [WAX Trade API](https://github.com/OPSkins/trade-opskins-api).

 #### HTTP Request